How Can Ravens Make Playoffs? Breaking Down Scenarios Entering Week 16

 BALTIMORE (WJZ) — The Ravens despite an easy 40-16 win over the Jacksonville Jaguars, didn’t get much help on Sunday in terms of their playoff hopes.
 Each of the teams in front of them in the playoff race, the Cleveland Browns, Indianapolis Colts, Tennessee Titans and Miami Dolphins all won leaving Baltimore on the outside looking in at the playoff picture with two games left to play.

 The good news is that the Ravens have the easiest remaining games left of any of those teams.
 They face the Giants at home on Sunday before finishing the year with a trip to Cincinnati on January 3.
-Those teams hold a combined 7-19-1 record (this is written prior to the Bengals-Steelers game Monday night) which is a .259 winning percentage.
+Those teams hold a combined 8-19-1 which is a .285 winning percentage following the Bengals stunning win over the Steelers on Monday night.
 The Ravens’ competition for a Wild Card spot all have remaining opponents with better winning percentages.

 Browns- @Jets, vs. PIT (.444 win%)